Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/DataCo Global (End-to-End)/README.md

 - **Core Departmental Revenue Concentration:** The Fan Shop and Apparel departments function as the company's primary commercial engines, collectively contributing approximately 70% of total sales.
 While this reflects strong customer demand and product performance, it also indicates a high revenue concentration, meaning that disruptions to product availability, supply chain operations, or changes in customer demand within these two departments could have a significant impact on overall business performance.

-- **Digital Conversion Performance**: Customer conversion reached 22.94% on Thursdays, compared with an average of approximately 9.5% on other weekdays.
+- **Digital Conversion Performance:** Customer conversion reached 22.94% on Thursdays, compared with an average of approximately 9.5% on other weekdays.
 This near 2.5x uplift identifies Thursday as the most effective day for targeted promotions, product launches, and digital marketing campaigns.

-- **High-Value Customer Segments**: Corporate and Consumer customers consistently recorded the highest average order values through predominantly single-item purchases, presenting opportunities for premium product offerings, personalised marketing campaigns, and customer retention initiatives.
+- **High-Value Customer Segments:** Corporate and Consumer customers consistently recorded the highest average order values through predominantly single-item purchases, presenting opportunities for premium product offerings, personalised marketing campaigns, and customer retention initiatives.

 - **Delivery Delays Are Operational Rather Than Capacity-Driven:** Although order volumes vary throughout the year, delivery performance remains largely unchanged.
 This indicates that delays are more likely caused by inefficiencies in fulfillment and delivery operations than by insufficient logistics capacity.